 Purpose/Function of Education Tool: For elementary grades and up!
-Offers a variety of professional development resources on planning, instruction, and assessment.
+Offers a variety of online teacher professional development resources on planning, instruction, and assessment.
 Includes discipline resources for classroom subjects by grade level!
 Selecting the “Subjects” drop-down arrow also provides a multitude of lesson plans and student-friendly videos organized by subject!

 Cost: Free.
 Creating an account allows access to additional features!
 Students can also create an account.
 Compatible with several classroom tools your district may already be using, such as Google Classroom, Remind, Schoology, and Clever.

 Purpose/Function of Education Tool: A vast online teacher professional development resource for instruction and leadership skills and strategies.
 Resources, information, and books are available for nearly any education-related topic.

 Cost: Free.
 Some resources cost, such as their symposiums, books, and conferences.
 Webinars are free!
 Membership options are also available for a variety of costs ranging from $59 to $538.
 Some memberships include discounts on travel, school supplies, identity protection, and insurance.

 Educational Tool Name: 2 Peas and a Dog: Middle School Teaching Resources

 Purpose/Function of Education Tool: A blog and store providing lessons, resources, and tips for middle school classrooms.
 Topics include classroom subjects, classroom management, technology, and various teaching strategies (see: Lessons & Assessments).

 Cost: Free, with some resources available for purchase on Shopify CAD and Teachers Pay Teachers USD.